GramAddict/bot/README.md

   --device 2443de990e017ece
                         device identifier.
 Should be used only when multiple devices are connected at once --screen-sleep        turns on the phone screen when the script is running and off when when it's ended or sleeping (e.g. when using with --repeat) - disable the passcode for unlocking the phone if you want to use that function!
+  --remove-mass-followers 10
+                        Remove given number of mass followers from the list of your followers.
+"Mass followers" are those who has more than N followings, where N can be set via --max- following
+  --max-following 1000  Should be used together with --remove-mass-followers.
+                        Specifies max number of followings for any your follower, 1000 by default
 ```

 ### FAQ